 |D’Amore-McKim School of Business||Lauren Kudischfirstname.lastname@example.org|

 |College of Engineering|

 |Bouve College of Health Sciences||Markus Rabelofirstname.lastname@example.org|

 |School of Law||Kendra Millayemail@example.com|

 |College of Social Sciences and Humanities||Sheila Mageefirstname.lastname@example.org|

 Step 2 – Complete Paper Form The student must complete the appropriate authorization form along with his/her Co-op Coordinator or Academic Advisor.
 The following forms can be found on the OGS website:

-Students must be registered for the appropriate course registration for the training experience prior to seeking authorization from the OGS.
 Step 3 – Submit E-Form and Documentation Online The student must upload the appropriate completed form with the advisor signature at the link provided on the first page of instructions.
+Students should also make sure that they are enrolled in the correct major in banner.
+Students who have recently changed their major should make sure that banner has been updated before they apply for CPT.
 Students will also need to upload the following: